 Put simply, overwhelm is caused by over-thinking.

-We have early warning signals that we are becoming overwhelmed – for me I get very serious, single minded, stop communicating, I start shoving things in cupboards rather than putting them away properly, and feel resentful.
+We have early warning signals that we are becoming overwhelmed – for me I get very serious, single minded, stop communicating, I start shoving things in cupboards rather than putting them away properly, and begin to feel resentful.
 What are your early warning signs that you are tipping into overwhelm?

 When I am in a quieter head space I find it useful to ask myself –